What is a personal licence?

 What is a relevant offence

 Relevant offences are listed under Schedule 4 of the Licensing Act 2003.
-A full list of relevant offences is contained within the Council's Guidance on Relevant Convictions PDF 36Kb / 3 pages
+A full list of relevant offences is contained within our guidance on Relevant Convictions Personal Licences (PDF 94Kb / 3 pages)

 How do I apply for a personal licence?